 Course Types and Modules

 Below you can find more information about our course types and modules.
 The course types are categorized according to the modules found in the appendices to Study Plan 2017.
-Please consult your study plan as well as the BA and MA Appendix to Study Plan 2017 to find out which courses you need to take.
+Please consult your study plan as well as the Appendix MA BA Study Plan 2017 to find out which courses you need to take.
 Click here to see a Sample Study Plan for MA Majors.
 Please also have a look at the page on KSL registration to sign up correctly for a course and its assessment (e.g. graded/ungraded).
-For further input, please consult the HELP Booklet.
+For further input, please consult the HELP Booklet 2024/2025.

 BA Courses